Briefs: FCC announces first post-Sandy field hearing

-Resiliency of commercial wired and wireless networks in light of the communications problems encountered in the aftermath of Superstorm Sandy will be the focus of anfield hearing that will be conducted on Feb.
+Resiliency of commercial wired and wireless networks in light of the communications problems encountered in the aftermath of Superstorm Sandy will be the focus of an FCC field hearing that will be conducted on Feb.
 5, the agency announced.

 This will be the first in a series of Sandy-related field hearings that previously were announced by FCC Chairman Julius Genachowski.
 The morning session will be conducted from 9:00 a.m. to 1:00 p.m. eastern time at the Alexander Hamilton U.S. Customs House in New York City.
 The afternoon session will be from 2:30 p.m. to 6:30 p.m. at the Stevens Institute of Technology Babbio Center in Hoboken, N.J.